 SEO, or search engine optimization, is a powerful avenue for revenue growth, and it can generate limitless demand in your company.
 But hiring a reliable SEO agency or partner can be difficult.
 That’s because SEO is such a complex topic.
 Also, many freelancers and SEO agencies claim to be experts, yet rely on outdated practices and tools that don’t yield results in today’s competitive and advanced market.

-Anyone with minimal knowledge of Google’s Keyword Tool can show up and make promises of #1 Google Rankings and 1000% traffic increases.
+The truth is that anyone with minimal knowledge of Google’s Keyword Tool can show up and make promises of #1 Google Rankings and 1000% traffic increases.

-But we’ve all had, or at least heard, the horror stories that have occurred from dealing with some of these so-called “professionals”.
+But we’ve all had, or at least heard, the horror stories that have occurred from dealing with some of these so-called “professionals.”
 Unfortunately, those SEOs are more akin to snake oil salesmen of the past than true marketers.

-Lucky for you, as an SEO expert myself and someone who wears a white hat only, I’ve put together a list of six guidelines to ensure that you make the best decision possible for your business when hiring an SEO agency.
-But first, I’ll define and discuss the pros and cons of a freelancer versus an agency.
+Lucky for you, as an SEO expert myself and someone who wears a white hat only, I’ve put together a list of essential guidelines to ensure that you make the best decision possible for your business when hiring an SEO agency.
+But first, I’ll define and discuss the pros and cons of a freelancer versus an SEO agency.